International Employment Laws

 However, the employer should submit relevant documentation to the Immigration and Naturalisation Service (IND) if you agree on the Single Permit instead.
 The Immigration and Naturalization Service will then consult with the Netherlands Employees Insurance Agency about the employee’s permits.

-To increase the chances of obtaining either a work permit or a single permit, the employer will have to conduct research and prove that there were no suitable applications for the position within a certain time frame.
+To increase the chances of obtaining either a work permit or a single permit, the employer will have to conduct research and prove that there were no suitable applications for the position within a specific time frame.
 EU and EEA citizens would have priority over foreign workers.

 Immigration and Naturalization Service distinguishes the two.
 The employer needs to start the process of becoming a recognized sponsor before they start the visa process.

-These seasonal labor permits will allow you to live and work in the agricultural sector in the Netherlands for up to 24 weeks, or 6 months.
+These seasonal labor permits will allow you to live and work in the agricultural sector in the Netherlands for up to 24 weeks or 6 months.
 The employer has to be registered in the Chamber of Commerce trading register but doesn’t have to be a recognized sponsor.

 The employer will obtain the seasonal labor permits for the employee.